MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/teams-faq.md

 ### <a name="how-can-i-search-contacts-stored-in-a-different-company"></a>How can I search contacts stored in a different company?

-The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams can search for customers, suppliers, and other contacts in one company at a time.
+The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams can search for customers, vendors, and other contacts in one company at a time.
 To search for contacts stored in a different [!INCLUDE [prod_short.md](includes/prod_short.md)] company, open [Settings](across-teams-settings.md), then change the environment and company from there.

 ### <a name="are-prod_shortmd-contacts-different-than-the-ones-in-the-teams-contacts-screen"></a>Are [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts different than the ones in the Teams contacts screen?